legop3/scroffer/README.md

    - Example: http://192.168.0.25:3621
 2. Press the ON or OFF buttons to broadcast the ALL/ON or ALL/OFF signals over your network
 3. Your clients, if configured properly, should respond the button presses.

+# WARNING!!
+Do NOT open this to the internet.
+This is NOT secure in any way.